Aerial saw: Operation

 The aerial saw is not used only to make new paths for transmission or power lines, but also for maintaining the paths initially cut by the aerial saws.
 The aerial saw is suspended from a helicopter able to support the swinging weight of the saw.
 Once the saw is attached to the helicopter, it is turned on and precisely piloted alongside potentially troublesome tree branches.
 Normally, more than one pass by the branches is needed to ensure adequate coverage.
 The branches are then picked up by a ground crew and disposed of properly.

 Design

 The design of the aerial saw is fairly simple.
-It involves ten two-foot diameter circular saw blades (normally seen in Table saws) mounted on a vertical shaft which is around twenty feet long.
+It involves ten 2 ft diameter circular saw blades (normally seen in Table saws) mounted on a vertical shaft which is around twenty feet long.
 Those ten circular saw blades are driven by a 28 horsepower engine.
 The engine is able to run all ten blades at speeds up to four-thousand revolutions per minute (RPM).
-The shaft is then attached to a ninety-foot aluminum boom (or beam) then attached to the helicopter where the pilot can remotely control the saw.
+The shaft is then attached to a 90 ft aluminum boom (or beam) then attached to the helicopter where the pilot can remotely control the saw.